mikeselander/dummybot/README.md

 * taxonomies/terms
 * individual metadata

+### General Notes
+* Uses namespace `testContent`
+* Currently only supports whole posts/cpts on an automatic level

 ### Test Data

-You can spin up test data in a variety of formats using the `evans\TestContent` class.
+You can spin up test data in a variety of formats using the `testContent\TestContent` class.
 There are a variety of formats and all methods are static only because you only need each one one at a time.
 Methods inclue:

 ```php
 title()